 The following glide path chart illustrates the investment approach of the fund by showing how its investment in the various fund categories will change over time.
-The glide path represents the shifting of asset classes over time and shows how the fund's asset mix becomes relatively more conservative - both prior to and after retirement - as time elapses.
-Although the glide path is meant to dampen the fund's potential volatility as retirement approaches, the fund is not designed for a lump sum redemption at the retirement date.
-The fund's asset allocation strategy promotes asset accumulation prior to retirement, but it is also intended to provide equity exposure throughout retirement to deliver capital growth potential.
-The fund will seek dividend income to help dampen risk while maintaining equity exposure, and will invest in fixed income securities to help provide current income, capital preservation and inflation protection.
+The glide path represents the shifting of asset classes over time and shows how the fund's asset mix becomes relatively more conservative as time elapses.
+The fund's asset allocation strategy promotes asset accumulation prior to college enrollment through equity exposure.
+As it approaches the target date, the fund will seek dividend income to help dampen risk while maintaining equity exposure, and will invest in fixed income securities to help provide current income, capital preservation and inflation protection.
+Upon reaching its target date, the fund will be principally invested in fixed income funds and may merge into the Enrollment Fund, which will also be principally invested in fixed income funds.
 The allocations shown reflect the target allocations as of January 1, 2024.